 A student's education in psychology need not include only standard lecture, discussion, and laboratory courses.
 SUNY Fredonia offers undergraduate students an opportunity to do an internship in psychology.
 Experiences gained during an internship may assist students in making decisions regarding careers and increase the competitiveness of their applications for graduate study.
 We provide hands-on experiences in the areas of counseling, clinical psychology, school psychology, human resources, and community psychology.
 Those students who choose to do a counseling/clinical internship will have an opportunity to work with a trained counselor, observe various mental disorders, and develop their counseling skills.
 Other students elect to do an internship in school settings, gaining experience in school counseling, observation, and/or testing of children.
 Some of the settings where we have placed students include group homes for adolescents with behavior problems, domestic violence shelters, psychiatric hospitals, schools, human resources departments, and correctional facilities.

-Starting in the Spring 2012 semester, students must meet particular deadlines in order to do an internship.
-These deadlines are March 15 for Summer and Fall internships, and October 15 for Spring internships.
+Deadlines are April 15 for Summer and Fall internships, and November 15 for Spring internships.

 For a list of prerequisites needed for a psychology internship, click here (PDF).